- Find an office

 Select the statements that apply to you and see which documents you'll need to file your taxes.

-The tax documents & info you’ll need to file
+What documents you need to file taxes

 - Government-issued photo ID (e.g., your driver's license)